Coronavirus in Curacao – NEWS UPDATES

 Are You Traveling to Curacao?

-The government of Curaçao – as of April 20th, 2021 – has implemented the following new measures and guidelines to make sure your stay here is as comfortable as possible, while keeping Curaçao safe for our visitors and our local community.
+The government of Curaçao – as of June 9, 2021 – has adjusted the measures and guidelines to make sure your stay here is as comfortable as possible, while keeping Curaçao safe for our visitors and our local community.

 The government of Curaçao requires all travelers to follow mandatory steps before departure.
 These steps are different for residents of Curaçao and international visitors.